yellowmessenger/documentation/docs/platform_concepts/inbox/analytics-reports/reports/tickets/ticket-archive-report.md

 ---

-> To learn how to generate Ticket Archive Report, click [here](https://docs.yellow.ai/docs/platform_concepts/inbox/analytics-reports/reports).
+> Learn how to generate Ticket archive report [here](https://docs.yellow.ai/docs/platform_concepts/inbox/analytics-reports/reports).

 :::info
 Only an admin can download reports.